DSpace-Labs/DSpace7RestTutorial/walkthrough/get-communities.md

     HttpServletResponse response) {
 ```
 Find the "REST repository" object that will retrieve objects from DSpace.
-NOTE: &rarr; We will examine the Repository object in a later section.
+NOTE: Code &rarr; We will examine the Repository object in a later section.
 ```
   DSpaceRestRepository<T, ?> repository = utils.getResourceRepository(apiCategory, model);
 ```